Authors often lament about the cost of editing on social media. And I don’t blame them; editing isn’t cheap.

 If an editor does your beta read, they will give you more in-depth feedback than a non-editor beta reader.
 Many editors do charge for this, but it is much cheaper.

-I did a beta read for an author and I let her know about some plot holes and some issues with the characters, but I didn’t suggest fixes.
+I did a free beta read for an author and I let her know about some plot holes and some issues with the characters, but I didn’t suggest fixes.

 Manuscript assessments will suggest how to fix some of the issues in a manuscript; a beta read will not.
 While the editor will not point out the issues in the text as they occur (remember, this service doesn’t include any markings in the actual text or margin of the text), the letter should be detailed enough for you to find those areas yourself.